Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Negotiate with crime lord: New events have a chance of occuring every year for every planet that has negotiated with crime lord.
 The event will cause the following:
      * 4% chance: Crime wave event
      * 2% chance: End of crime lord deal and Criminal Underworld event.
 Criminal Underworld can stack with Crime Wave.
- * Unholy Matrimony: New event at game start or during the game that will give a -400% purge speed penalty to the following player empire Unrestricted Assimilator combinations:
+ * Unholy Matrimony (event): New event at game start that will give a purge speed penalty to all players (AIs not included) with the following combinations:
-    ** Necrophage and Fanatical Purifier
+    ** Necrophage and Fanatical Purifier (-400%)
-    ** Necrophage and Barbaric Despoiler
+    ** Necrophage and Barbaric Despoiler (-300%)

 ### Boosts
  * Base Leader skill cap: 4 from 5